 Figure 2: attention in two potential members of the Old LSF family

 The starting point in IPSL-P2 is the outer sides of the eyes, and in LSF, below the eyes.
-In both, the movement path is straight, and ends at a point in front of the very upper part of the signer’s chest, and primary movement involves extension of the elbow and, possibly a very slight rotation of the shoulder joint.
-The LSF sign, however, also involves an extremely short iteration of the path at the very end (we refer the reader to STS, rather than trying to represent this in the image), as though after the hands hit the end point of the movement path, they bounce.
+In both, the movement path is straight and ends at a point in front of the very upper part of the signer’s chest.
+Primary movement involves extension of the elbow and, possibly, a very slight rotation of the shoulder joint.
+The LSF sign, however, also involves an extremely short iteration of the path at the very end (we refer the reader to STS, rather than trying to represent this in the image), as though the hands bounce after they hit the end point of the movement path.

 Setting aside their near identity of primary movement, these signs seem to be built on different approaches to the sense of attention.
 The handshapes are telling.
 The flat-B-handshapes at the sides of the eyes in IPSL-P2 rely on the iconicity of hands as blinders, restricting eye gaze to straight ahead.
 Since the hands do block out visually peripheral information, this iconic source is concrete.
-Other potential members of the Old LSF family use the blinder iconicity (such as ASL and LIS), and many other sign languages not in the Old LSF family by anyone’s reckoning use the blinder iconicity (where we conflate the flat-B and regular B-handshapes: Johnson & Liddell 2012; Ormel et al. 2017), including that of Great Britain, Germany, and China (the Chinese sign is a compound, the second element of which is the relevant part).
-Additionally, we note that in the sign language of Brazil (língua brasileira de sinais, Libras), concentrate uses this blinder iconicity, where Libras’ history is well studied (Campos de Abreu 1994; Noberto et al. 2014), Quadros & Campello 2010; Ramsey & Quinto-Pozos 2010; Xavier and Agrella 2015).
+Other potential members of the Old LSF family use the “blinder iconicity” for attention (such as ASL and LIS), as do many other sign languages not in the Old LSF family, including those of Great Britain, Germany and China (the Chinese sign is a compound, the second element of which is the relevant part).
+Additionally, we note that in the sign language of Brazil (língua brasileira de sinais; Libras), concentrate uses this blinder iconicity; Libras’ history is well studied (Campos de Abreu 1994; Noberto et al. 2014; Quadros & Campello 2010; Ramsey & Quinto-Pozos 2010; Xavier & Agrella 2015).
 Campello (2011) studied the first dictionary of Libras, Gama’s (1875) collection of lithographs (Sofiato 2011), and found that LSF was integrated into an already existing indigenous sign language of Brazil.
 Thus, it appears this iconic source was widely available within the Old LSF family and outside it.

-However, the blinder iconicity is not apparent for the LSF sign.
+However, the blinder iconicity is not apparent for the LSF sign attention.
 Again, handshape is telling.
 Upward-pointing 1-handshapes initially face towards the speaker, indicating eye (as seen in eye in LSF), and then slightly rotate to face almost contralaterally while both interphalangeal joints bend, curling the fingers.
-This handshape change is not an orientation change (Wilbur 1979; finger orientation is the direction in which the hand-internal finger bones (the metacarpals) point), which remains up throughout.
+This handshape change is not an orientation change (Wilbur 1979; finger orientation is the direction in which the hand-internal finger bones, i.e., the metacarpals, point), which remains up throughout.
 The final location is emphasized via the bounce.